w3f/polkadot-wiki-old/docs/polkadot/learn/parathreads.md

 Collators will offer a bid designated in DOTs for inclusion of a parathread block candidate.
 The relay chain block author is able to select from these bids to include a parathread block.
 The obvious incentive is for them to accept the block candidate with the highest bids, which would bring them the most profit.
 The tokens from the parathread bids will likely be split 80-20 meaning that 80% goes into Polkadot treasury and 20% goes to the block author.
 This is the same split that applies also to transaction fees and like many other parameters in Polkadot can be changed through a governance mechanism.

+For a precise description of the parathread protocol, see [here](https://hackmd.io/UcOOzoyDR9WJpQBZICtg3Q?both#Parathread-Protocol).

 ## Parathread Economics